obviousjim/OculusSphericalVideoViewer/README.md

 1) Plug in the Rift.

-2) Turn on Mirroring
+2) In Sytem Preferences > Displays Turn on Mirroring.

+3) Run the app.

-3) Drag & drop it onto the app window
+4) Drag & drop a video onto the app window.

-4) Hit 'f' to go full screen
+5) Hit 'f' to go full screen.

 **TO BUILD FROM SOURCE**